 From the beginning, Dave and the group welcomed a number of patient and healthcare consumer advocates to join the conversation.
 Many of these safety advocates have continued to attend the Roundtable each year in hopes of making health care safer and higher quality.
 As time went on, the meeting took on an international flare, and colleagues from as far away as Europe and Australia joined the Roundtable discussions to share their expertise.

 In 2010, the Telluride Patient Safety Student and Resident Summer Camps were born, a logical evolution of the Telluride Roundtables over the years.
 The inaugural class, sponsored by the Agency for Healthcare Research & Quality (AHRQ), was comprised of 20 multi-professional students from medicine, nursing, pharmacy, and public health to pilot the idea of inviting students to join the conversation.
 Because of the success realized that first year, the Summer Camps have been able to garner ongoing funding and support from key sponsors who believed in this mission of Educating the Young.
-As a result, The Doctors Company Foundation (TDCF), COPIC Insurance Company, the Committee of Interns & Residents (CIR) and MedStar Health have now supported over 300 health science students and resident physicians to join a faculty comprised of physicians, nurses, pharmacists, healthcare leaders, lawyers as well as patient advocates–all focused on making healthcare safer.
+As a result, The Doctors Company Foundation (TDCF), COPIC Insurance Company, the Committee of Interns & Residents (CIR) and MedStar Health had now supported over 300 health science students and resident physicians to join a faculty comprised of physicians, nurses, pharmacists, healthcare leaders, lawyers as well as patient advocates–all focused on making healthcare safer.

 In 2012, a third week solely for resident physicians was added, expanding the educational offerings of the learning intesives to three separate sessions over three weeks in the Sangre de Cristo mountain range at the Telluride Science Research Center.
 Two weeks remained dedicated to health science students from medicine, nursing, pharmacy, allied health and law.
 Lucian Leape, the grandfather of patient safety, joined the faculty in 2012 as well, leading a section of the learnings and discussions.